vanarok/dotfiles/neovim/readme.md

 - [x] Move plugins to one location (pluginsInit or config/config)
 - [x] Refactoring theme
 - [x] Set up fidget plugin
+- [x] Remove icons and number from tabs